 Into the Garden

 Throughout the year you’ll find us outside in the children’s garden.
-We’ll plan, plant, tend, harvest, eat and save seeds from our own vegetables and flowers, with help from experienced garden mentors.
-We’ll sharpen our observation skills, develop a profound sense of seasons, cycles, and ecosystems, and enjoy the abundance and marvelous design of nature.
-And we’ll practice meaningful leadership by contributing food and flowers to service initiatives, and by growing a garden that is inviting and educational to all.
+We plan, plant, tend, harvest, eat and save seeds from our own vegetables and flowers, with help from experienced garden mentors.
+We sharpen our observation skills, develop a profound sense of seasons, cycles, and ecosystems, and enjoy the abundance and marvelous design of nature.
+And we practice meaningful leadership by contributing food and flowers to service initiatives, and by growing a garden that is inviting and educational to all.

-The Sunday programs are generously funded by our church community, parent donations and volunteer time.
+The Sunday programs are generously funded by our congregation, parent donations and volunteer time.
 Drop-ins are always welcome, but if you like what we’re doing please register with us.
 Registration helps us get to know you, keep you in the loop and provide a program suited to our registrants.
 If you choose to support the programs with a donation, or an offer of your time, these are most welcome.
-Paper registration is available on Sundays, new form link for 2017/18 is coming soon.

 [Registration Button placeholder]